lightningequipment/circuitbreaker/README.md

   protection](https://github.com/lightningnetwork/lnd/pull/6831) that auto-fails
   htlcs that aren't resolved.

-  WARNING 1: Auto-fail is not yet released and scheduled for lnd 0.16.
+  WARNING: Auto-fail is not yet released and scheduled for lnd 0.16.
 With earlier lnd versions, you risk force-closes!

-  WARNING 2: Edge case issues have been reported in `queue` mode.
-Usage of this mode isn't recommended until those are resolved.

 * `queue_peer_initiated`: This mode is also queuing htlcs, but only those that come in through channels for which we aren't the channel open initiator.
 Not